Decentralized Nodes Processes & Rules

 - Contabo

 - The operators will be added to a dedicated Element room.
-They must respond to DMs or tags in the room within 24 hours.
+They must respond to DMs or tags in the room as well as emails from the DN Committee within 24 hours.

 - Directors, legal representatives, and UBOs of for-profit legal entities applying for the program cannot apply as individuals too.
 Any such applications will be automatically rejected in favour of the company’s application.